jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 12 - BigDataTechnologies.md

 #### Best Practices for Partitioning

-1. Select only those columns as partition keys which will effectively filter the data and are used frequently to filter data
-2. Limit the Number of partitions as too many partitions can lead to performance overhead
+1. Never partition on a Unique ID column or any other column with high cardinality
-3. Consider that each partition should have enough data to be beneficial so that small file problem can be avoided
+2. Size partitions to greater than or equal to 1 GB on average, Consider that each partition should have enough data to be beneficial so that small file problem can be avoided
+3. Design queries to process not more than 1000 partitions, Limit the Number of partitions as too many partitions can lead to performance overhead
+4. Select only those columns as partition keys which will effectively filter the data and are used frequently to filter data, otherwise it you would lose the purpose of partitioning
+5. While creating partitions, do not use a partition name which has invalid characters `:`, `?` or `%`, since directories will be named using the URL encoding of these characters

 #### 1. Partition table by a single column